 - Biological: includes certain dental issues such as caries, periodontal disease, or allergies to metal.

-- Mechanical: these problems may occur due to loose dental bridge or damage to porcelain facings.
+- Mechanical: These problems may occur due to loose dental bridges or damage to porcelain facings.

 - Aesthetical: the problems arise when the patient wants to enhance the color or contour of the bridge.

 To remove the dental bridge in Brooklyn, our doctors use several different techniques.
 The conservative method involves the application of a traction force, breaking the cement and removing the prosthesis.
 In a semi-conservative technique, the dentist does some minor damage to the prosthesis, such as cutting a small hole, to break the luting cement.
 When it comes to the destructive method, the prosthesis is greatly damaged and cannot be reused.

 What Are the Different Types of Dental Bridges?

 - Traditional Bridge.
 It consists of artificial teeth being held in place by tooth crowns.
 The crowns are cemented onto each of the supporting teeth.

 - Composite Bridge.
 The teeth on each side of the gap space are used for bridge support.
 The treatment requires little or no tooth modification.

 - Implant-Supported Bridge.
 This bridge requires tooth implants for placement.

 A temporary bridge keeps your teeth in their right position while you wait for your permanent restoration.
 This bridge prevents teeth shifting, which is especially necessary for patients waiting for their permanent bridge.

 - Flossing carefully